 Barney’s gut has become his yellow canary.
 It communicates the early warning signs, and he knows he has to swing into action and take preventative measures.
-Edible Health’s Digestive Enzyme Collagen plays a big part in this.
+Edible Health’s Digestive Enzyme Collagen plays a big part in this; he believes it to be the best collagen for ulcerative colitis.
 About a year ago, Barney was experiencing a bad bout of symptoms.
 His doctor suggested another few rounds of steroids.
 It was the last option he wanted to take, so he started researching alternative measures.
 He came across Edible Health’s Digestive Enzyme Collagen.
 He noted the ingredients - slippery elm, aloe vera, turmeric powder - all the good things he usually took individually, but here in the one product.
 He researched collagen and realised this could really help in his fight to maintain more balanced gut health.

 When his tub arrived, he followed the serving instructions of 13g per day.
 Things started to improve.
 At one point, however, his stomach signalled another bout might be imminent.
 Barney tripled his collagen serving size*.
 He did this for a week and avoided a flare-up; the symptoms abated.
 Barney was now convinced that Digestive Enzyme Collagen was working for him.
 As a result, he now takes a slightly higher than recommended serve every day, taking it with lunch (which is his main meal, in an effort to keep his gut happy overnight).
 If he goes out during the day, he packs some into a container and takes it with him.
 It’s always within easy reach, just in case.